German Run: History

 German Run was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1175553.

 A concrete tee beam bridge carrying State Route 2019 over German Run was built in 1937 7 mi east of Clarkstown and is 26.9 ft long.
 A concrete slab bridge carrying State Route 2015 was constructed across the stream 1.5 mi south of Lairdsville in 1949 and is 22.0 ft long.
 A concrete culvert bridge carrying State Route 2019 across German Run was constructed in 2009 5 mi east of Clarkstown and is 24.9 ft long.

-In 2011, Chief Gathering, LLC. received a permit to built, maintain, and operate a 12 in natural gas pipeline crossing several unnamed tributaries of German Run.
+In 2011, Chief Gathering, LLC. received a permit to build, maintain, and operate a 12 in natural gas pipeline crossing several unnamed tributaries of German Run.
 In 2015, XTO Energy was fined $95,753 after casing and cementing problems in two of its natural gas wells in the area caused surface expressions of methane in German Run and Little Muncy Creek, as well as impacting seven private water wells.